arbecker620/Titanic/readme.md

 ### Intro ###

-This is a project focused on creating stnadrad process and procedures in working on a machine learning model in a source control system.
-The data or this project is the Titanic dataset due to the avaiability of different modeling techniques and coverage of the use case.
+This project is focused on creating standard code and procedures in working on a machine learning system in a source control system.
+The data for this project is from the Titanic dataset, this is due to the avaiability of different modeling techniques and extensive coverage of the use case.
+The background information and subsequently various notebooks can be found on the following link [Kaggle Titanic](https://www.kaggle.com/c/titanic)

+### Requirements ###

+The following is  list of software or applicatioons which need to be installed as apart of the project.
+Python is not installed directly onto the machine you are using but utilized in the docker containers.
+This is primarily because I use a M1 Macbook Air with 256gb, I want to avoid having as much software installed on the system as much as possible.
+So I push the install of python into docker so I can use multiple version without dependency issues.

+1. Ide of your choosing
+2. Docker
+3. Terraform
+4. Docker Compose

 The project is broken up into seperate compenents

-1. Application Programming Interface
+1. Application Programming Interface (API)
 2. Notebooks
-3. IAC
+3. Infrastructure as Code (IAC)
 4. Data
 5. Train